 Q-13.
 What term is used to describe the reciprocal of deflection sensitivity of a scope?

 In the above example, 125 volts applied between one set of plates would deflect the beam 1 inch on the screen.

 OSCILLOSCOPE CONTROL COMPONENTS

 Although the CRT is a highly versatile device, it cannot operate without control circuits.
 The type of

 different types of oscilloscopes.
 They vary from relatively simple test instruments to highly accurate laboratory

 ||Circuit Protection, Control, and Measurement

 ||Electrical Conductors, Wiring Techniques,

 and Schematic Reading

-||Electronic Emission, Tubes, and Power Supplies,
+||Electronic Emission, Tubes, and Power Supplies

 ||Solid-State Devices and Power Supplies

 ||Wave-Generation and Wave-Shaping Circuits

 ||Wave Propagation, Transmission Lines, and

 ||Introduction to Number Systems and Logic Circuits

 ||Principles of Synchros, Servos, and Gyros

 ||Introduction to Test Equipment

 ||The Technician's Handbook, Master Glossary

-||Introduction to Digital Computers,
+||Introduction to Digital Computers

 ||Introduction to Fiber Optics